mobify/branching-strategy/continuous-deployment.md

 There's nothing special about that.
 Each developer follows the above [Develop a new feature](#develop-a-new-feature) process.

-*One caveat is to make sure that before you merge to `master` you update your branch from `master`.
-This ensures that you have all changes that have been merged into `master` since you created your branch.
-If you don't do this, git may still be able to automatically merge your code, but there is no guarantee that the code you tested in your branch is exactly what you deploy from production.
-As a result, your final step before you merge to `master` should always include merging from `master` doing a final test and then merging.*
+During development, make sure to update from `master` often so that when you get ready to complete your feature you don't have to deal with large code conflicts.

 ## Production hot fix